Information for International Scholars

 • International network: more than 150 partner universities in about 50 countries

-• Green campusses: many options for outdoor activities around all our campusses
+• Green campuses: many options for outdoor activities around all our campuses

 • Family-friendly: certified as a family-friendly university